-Nest Thermostat also checks the outdoor weather and makes decisions upon measuring how exactly will it affect the indoor temperature.
+Nest Thermostat also checks the outdoor weather and makes decisions based on the degree it will affect the indoor temperature.

 The thermostat monitors humidity, temperature, light and movement.
-The only issue we experience with the thermostat was the occasional remote sensor lags.
+The only issue we experienced with the thermostat was the occasional remote sensor lags.

-Another cool feature of the thermostat is the light and motion sensors that enable the ‘auto-away’ mode to preserve as much energy as possible.
-Nest also supports ‘geofencing’ which lets the thermostat to track your phone’s location.
+Another cool feature of the thermostat are the light and motion sensors that enable the ‘auto-away’ mode to preserve as much energy as possible.
+Nest also supports ‘geofencing’, which lets the thermostat track your phone’s location.
 It’s an efficient way to maximise the effectiveness of your smart thermostat.

 If you previously owned the 2nd generation Nest, you might have noticed the geofencing issues it had.
 There were occasions when the 2nd gen switched to ECO mode thinking that no one was home.